algorandfoundation/algokit-utils-ts/docs/code/modules/types_transaction.md

 This type is used across the entire AlgoKit Utils library and allows you to pass through many types of accounts, including:
-* `Account` - The in-built

-**`See`**

- - algosdk.Account type for mnemonic accounts
+* `Account` - The in-built `algosdk.Account` type for mnemonic accounts
 * `SigningAccount` - An AlgoKit Utils class that wraps Account to provide support for rekeyed accounts
-* `LogicSigAccount` - The in-built
- - algosdk.LogicSigAccount type for logic signatures
+* `LogicSigAccount` - The in-built `algosdk.LogicSigAccount` type for logic signatures
 * `MultisigAccount` - An AlgoKit Utils class that wraps a multisig account and provides mechanisms to get a multisig account
-* `TransactionSignerAccount` - An AlgoKitUtils class that wraps the in-built
- - algosdk.TransactionSigner along with the sender address
+* `TransactionSignerAccount` - An AlgoKitUtils class that wraps the in-built `algosdk.TransactionSigner` along with the sender address

 #### Defined in